-The department provides investigations, diagnostics and the ongoing care of patients with arthritis and other musculoskeletal conditions.
-We also specialise in disorders affecting joints, bones, muscles and soft tissues, inflammatory arthritis, other systemic auto-immune disorders and vasculitis.
+The Rheumatology Department provides investigations, diagnostics and the ongoing care of patients with arthritis and other musculoskeletal conditions.
+We specialise in inflammatory disorders affecting joints, bones, muscles and soft tissues, inflammatory arthritis, other systemic auto-immune disorders and vasculitis.

-Our team provide general rheumatology services and various highly specialist outpatient clinics including:
+Our team provide general rheumatology services and specialist outpatient clinics including:

 • Scleroderma service